radical-cybertools/HT-BAC/README.md

         # Give the task a name
         "name"            : "sample-fecalc-task-{0}".format(tj),

-        # Location of the input data: "LOCAL" means on this machine
+        # Location of the input data: "HERE" means on this machine
-        # (input transfer required), "REMOTE" means on the remote machine.
+        # (input transfer required), "THERE" means on the remote machine.
-        "input_data_location"  : "REMOTE",
+        "input_data_location"  : "HERE",
-        # Location to put the output data: "LOCAL" means on this machine
+        # Location to put the output data: "HERE" means on this machine
-        # (output transfer required)| "REMOTE" means on the remote machine.
+        # (output transfer required)| "THERE" means on the remote machine.
-        "output_data_location" : "LOCAL",
+        "output_data_location" : "HERE",

         # NAMD-specific input files.
         #